cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 ## Setting up the Google project for Cado collection
 In order to set up the project for Cado collection you need to

-* Enable the Cloud Build API for the project (https://console.cloud.google.com/cloud-build/).
+* Enable the Cloud Build API for the project
 * Define a bucket for each GCP Project where images will be stored.

 ### Enabling the Cloud Build API for the project

-Lorem Ipsum
+To enable Cloud Build API for a Google project, see the documentation at https://console.cloud.google.com/cloud-build/

 ### Defining a bucket for the GCP project

-Lorem Ipsum
+Create a bucket in the project that will store the captured raw data from GCP.
+For more information https://cloud.google.com/storage/docs/creating-buckets

 ## Setting up a Service Account in GCP